MOKMonyratanak/AUPPInventory/README.md

 - [jQuery](https://jquery.com/): A fast, small, and feature-rich JavaScript library.
 - [Select2](https://select2.org/): A jQuery-based replacement for select boxes.

-### Special Thanks

-- To my supervisor for providing invaluable guidance and support throughout the development of this project.
-- The Laravel community for their continuous support and updates.
+Special thanks to the Laravel community for their continuous support and updates.